Email FacebookTwitterMenu burgerClose thin

 What's the Maximum Family Social Security Benefit?

-The Social Security Administration limits the maximum benefit that can be paid to a single family.
+Social Security limits how much a single family can receive in total benefits.
 In most cases, this amount will be equal to between 150% and 180% of the benefit that would be paid to the primary breadwinner upon reaching full retirement age.
 The maximum family benefit only applies when two or more family members, such as spouses or children, claim auxiliary benefits based on one family member’s earnings record.
 It’s a good idea to understand these maximum benefit rules incase they apply to you.

 Tips for Retirement Planning

 • Understanding how much you and your family can expect to receive in Social Security benefits is an important part of savvy retirement planning.
 A financial advisor can help you figure it out.
 Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • SmartAsset has a number of free online retirement resources for you to use if you’re trying to bolster your retirement plans.
 If you’re not sure where to get started, consider checking out our free retirement calculator.